talkohavy/tsx-bug-report/BUG_REPORT.md

 ## 8. Impact

 This bug significantly impacts the debugging experience for developers using tsx with any code that utilizes Node.js async_hooks, making it difficult to debug async function calls in such scenarios.

-### Bugs are expected to be fixed by those affected by it

-- [ ] I'm interested in working on this issue

-### Compensating engineering work will speed up resolution and support the project

-- [ ] I'm willing to offer $10 for financial support